 But are they right?
 In some societies and cultural groups, people drink daily with virtually no alcohol-related problems.
 Examples include Italians, Greeks, Jews, French, Spaniards, and many others.
 Part of their success is that they teach children in their homes to drink in moderation from an early age.

 Researchers in Canada wanted to see if parents giving alcohol effected drinking frequency or alcohol-related harms.
-They also examined whether or not parental monitoring had any impact on any relationship.
+They also examined whether or not parental monitoring had any impact on the relationship.

 To do so they used data from the Student Drug Use Survey in Canada.
 It’s an anonymous survey of high school students age 15-19 years.
 They examined sources of alcohol, frequency of drinking, alcohol-related harms, and parental monitoring of drinking.

-Parental supply of alcohol was associated with reduced alcohol-related harm and loss of control.
+Parental supply of alcohol was linked with reduced alcohol-related harm and loss of control.
 This, although drinking frequency was the same regardless of the source of supply.
 But there was no reduction in harms if parents did little monitoring.
-This suggests that it’s important to drink with parents.
+This suggests that it’s important to drink with parents.1

 In almost all U.S. states, parents may legally serve their sons and daughters alcohol at any age..